General Education Program - Lower Division First Year and Second Year Learning Community

 LIBS 101: The Human Enigma (9 units)

-"The Human Enigma" focuses on the drawing on material about small-scale societies, ancient Greek culture, and contemporary civilizations, this course concentrates—within a comparative framework—on the development of cultural values, the concept of human nature, the growth of self-awareness, and the emergence of scientific and abstract thought.
+"The Human Enigma" focuses on the drawing on material about ancient and contemporary cultures, this course concentrates—within a comparative framework—on the development of cultural values, the concept of human nature, the growth of self-awareness, and the emergence of scientific and abstract thought.

-"In Search of Self" focuses on the individual, exploring how personal history, unconscious processes, and political and historical environments shape the concept of self.
-This course develops a fuller understanding of these influences through scientific investigation, historical exploration and creative expression, employing materials drawn from biology, psychology, sociology, literature, history, politics and art.
+"In Search of Self" focuses on the individual, exploring how personal history and political and historical environments shape the concept of self.
+This course develops a fuller understanding of these influences through historical exploration and creative expression, employing materials drawn from sociology, literature, history, politics and art.

 LIBS 201: Exploring the Unknown (9 units)